joeyshipley/graphql-microservice-exercise/README.md

 ### TODO
 - Web-Client: finish tests.
 - Web-Client: dockerize and attach to project docker-compose.
+- Feature: Create Character
+- Feature: See List of Characters on Profile Page
+- Feature: Super Simple Game
+- Feature: Achievments
+- Feature: See list of Achievements on Profile Page
 - Web-Client: Explore/Determine if using IronSession with NextJS causes our app to have statefulness and keeps us from scaling horizontally.
 - Authentication Token Refresh (set expiration to 15-30 minutes when that happens).
 - Feature: Change Password